IBM/infra-to-app-with-landing-zone/docs/part1/10-project.md

 1. While you wait for the deployment to finish, consider doing these things:

     - Look at the deployment logs:
+        - The Terraform init step initializes the Terraform configuration files for use with Terraform.
         - The Terraform plan steps show the list of resources that are going to be created.
         - The Terraform apply steps shows the resources that are being created.